atrivialhero/atrivialhero.github.io/love.md

 ***CASA Sunba***
 This is a very small space, but it is an absolute blast to play.
 Again, right near the ASU campus in Tempe, this bar just brings the fun for performances.
 See what's on their schedule on their <a href="hhttp://www.casa-sunba.com" target="_blank">Website</a>.

-***The Beat***
-This is a very cool venue in Downtown Las Vegas.
-They host the Human Experience which is one of the most consistently, well attended open mics I have seen anywhere in the U.S. They host the occasional concert as well.
-Definitely see when you can catch some fun on their <a href="http://www.thebeatlv.com" target="_blank">Website</a>.
-<iframe width="315" height="177" src="https://www.youtube.com/embed/WqZPmNlwKXQ" frameborder="0" allowfullscreen></iframe>

 ***The Crepe***
 This cafe space is located on the west side of Las Vegas.
 The owners support local acts and hope to nurture talent to grow.
 Check out their <a href="http://thecrepelasvegas.com" target="_blank">Website</a>.